stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 # The Fix

-Simply unmasking the interrupts in Linux as I did above in the hack would not be excepted upstream.
+Simply unmasking the interrupts in Linux as I did above in the hack would not be accepted upstream.
 There are irqchip APIs that handle interrupt unmasking.

 The [OpenRISC IPI patch](https://github.com/stffrdhrn/linux/commit/eea1a28f93c8c78b961aca2012dedfd5c528fcac)